tum-ens/urbs/README.md

 ## Next steps

+  1. Head over to the tutorial on http://urbs.readthedocs.org
-  1. Read the source code of `runme.py` and `comp.py`.
+  2. Read the source code of `runme.py` and `comp.py`.
-  2. Quickly scan through `urbs.py`, read docstrings.
+  3. Quickly scan through `urbs.py`, read docstrings.
-  3. Try adding/modifying scenarios in `runme.py` and see their effect on results.
+  4. Try adding/modifying scenarios in `runme.py` and see their effect on results.
-  4. Fire up IPython (`ipython --pylab`) and run the scripts from there using the run command: `run runme` and `run comp`.
+  5. Fire up IPython (`ipython`) and run the scripts from there using the run command: `run runme` and `run comp`.
 Then use `whos` and inspect the workspace afterwards (`whos`).
 See what you can do (analyses, plotting) with the DataFrames.
 Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspriation and the [Pandas docs](http://pandas.pydata.org/pandas-docs/stable/) as reference.

 ## Further reading

   - The book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) best summarises the capabilities of the packages installed here.
 It starts with IPython, then adds NumPy, slowly fades to pandas and then shows first basic, then advanced data conversion and analysis recipes.
 Visualisation with matplotlib is given its own chapter, both with and without pandas.
-  - For a huge buffet of appetizers, showing the capabilities of the Python for scientific computing, I recommend browsing this [gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).
+  - For a huge buffet of appetizers showing the capabilities of Python for scientific computing, I recommend browsing this [gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).